 4. Reach more of your target audience

 Given Instagram's enormous global reach, it makes it easier to get to your brand’s target audience.
 Plus, many people are actively viewing business profiles to discover products and services.
-In fact, more than 200 million Instagram users visit at least one business profile daily.
+In fact, eighty-three percent of Instagram users discover new products and services on the platform, and over 200 million visit at least one business profile per day.

 5. People are open to advertising